Take US 93 from Las Vegas to Ely

 Boot Hill Cemetery is another great reminder of the town’s origins as a lawless Western outpost.
 The cemetery sits below an old aerial tramway that was used in the 1920s and ’30s to carry ore from the mines to a mill on the hill.

 Feel like you earned some days-end libations?
-A few classic sagebrush saloons await, including the famous (and said to be most likely haunted) Overland Hotel & Saloon, where you'll also find comfy, old-school rooms.
-Prefer coffee?
-Perk up and peek at art at Ghost Town Art & Coffee Co.
+A few classic sagebrush saloons await, including the famous (and said to be most likely haunted) Overland Hotel & Saloon, where you’ll also find comfy, old-school rooms.

 Continue north on the Great Basin Highway — it’s 101 miles/163 kilometers to Ward Charcoal Ovens State Historic Park.
 Here, you’ll find a great photo opportunity with six large (30-feet-high by 27-feet-diameter) beehive-shaped charcoal kilns in use from 1876 to 1879.
 Juniper and pinyon pine were burned in these ovens which created charcoal that was used in the smelters for the Ward Mining District.
 Later, the structures moonlighted as the occasional hideout for stagecoach bandits and frontier outlaws.